 Remember that you must be registered at the University during the term that you defend.
-You will also need to submit the Committee Appointment form available through My GradColl at https://grad.arizona.edu/gc/ to the Graduate College no less than six months prior to your anticipated graduation.
+You will also need to submit the Committee Appointment form (available through your gradpath account) to the Graduate College no less than six months prior to your anticipated graduation.